 Please be flexible, consider having lunch early or late, or reserve in advance.
 Be prepared, throw an energy bar in your pocket for a snack on the go.
 Have a few hand warmers ready too.

-Capacity within the pool area is reduced and noted on signage beside each pool or hot tub.
+Capacity within the Panorama Springs Pools area is reduced and noted on signage beside each pool or hot tub.
 Please abide by capacity limits for each hot tub and pool.
 A 1 hour time limit is in place.
 You are welcome to return to the pools multiple times and we thank all guests for respecting these time blocks to ensure that all guests can enjoy some pool time.
 If the pools are not busy, you are able to ask our staff if you can extend your time.

 All guests are required to sign-in at the desk when entering the Panorama Springs Pools complex and to sign out prior to leaving.
 Towels and the change rooms are available.